jibeproject/20mnMelbourne/README.md

 - `intervention cycling speed.R` alters the network by reducing speed limits on residential streets.

 # Input files
-The code requires the following input files, which are available [to authorised users] at [*insert location when known*].
+The code requires the input data files listed in the table below.
+All input files are available in our data repository at https://osf.io/54zpc/, other than as follows:
+- the activity centres file *MICLUP-NACs.zip* is non-public and is not available, and
+- some parts of the baseline destinations and public open space file *ANLS 2018 - Destinations and Public Open Space.gpkg* is non-public and only a redacted version of that file is available.
 The code assumes that the input files are located in a `data` directory ("../data/") which sits beside the directory in which the script files are located .

 | File               | Content                                                  |
 |--------------------|----------------------------------------------------------|